 Think about it.
 Earnestly and fervently pray about it.
 If there’s even a possibility that God may be calling you to serve at Woodlands, please go to woodlandscamp.org/apply.
-Applying is not a commitment, but not applying is a decommitment.
+Applying does not commit you, but not applying does uncommit you.
 So take that step, and see what God does.

 For the KING,

 God will make this happen, for he who calls you is faithful.
 (1 Thessalonians 5:24)